Flux159/cassie-odm/README.md

 Unlike MySQL, PostgreSQL, or other Relational Databases, you can't do JOINs across tables in Cassandra.
 This also means that its not a good idea to fully normalize your data (see "Data Modeling Notes".

-Unlike MongoDB (or recent versions of PostgreSQL), you can't put arbitrary JSON data into Cassandra (must define a schema - although you can always add columns later).
-Note that you can put blobs/buffers into Cassandra, but its generally not a good idea to consistently use Blobs.
+Unlike MongoDB (or recent versions of PostgreSQL with hstore/json data types), you can't put arbitrary JSON data into Cassandra (must define a schema - although you can always add columns later).
+Note that you can put maps and blobs/buffers into Cassandra, but its generally not a good idea to use Blobs over 10MB according to many data modeling best practices.
+Also note that you could store the json as a string and handle JSON stringifying during inserts and JSON parsing during retrieval.
 Cassie relaxes schema definitions significantly by auto syncing your tables and warning you when your schema may be missing columns that are defined in the database.
+However, do note that primary keys are defined at table CREATION time and cannot be altered.

 Unlike MongoDB and Riak, Cassandra doesn't come with full text search built-in.
 You would need to use Apache Solr, Elastic Search, or any other full text search indexing engine to support full text search (Datastax Enterprise is built on top of Cassandra and has Apache Solr integration; you can also achieve something similar by writing an Elastic Search river that pulls data from Cassandra / is pushed data from your app or a Cassandra 2.1 Trigger).
 Note that with any full-text search indexing solution that is not directly tied to your primary data store, you can end up with consistency issues.
 The tradeoff is that by not directly tying your search indices in your database, you can scale each component separately (and deal with the consistency issue by manually pushing/pulling data into your search index).
+With Cassie plugins, it would be possible to add a pre/post save hook to add (push data) to your search index of choice and a model method (like Model.search) to query the search index instead of Cassandra.

 Cassandra is not a graph database like neo4j or OrientDB, but you can apparently integrate Titan with Cassandra for Graph / Geolocation type queries.